Recently updated on November 30th, 2024 at 11:18 am

 Representation: Bisexual main character, Lesbian main character, Black main characters, Gay, lesbian, and non-binary side characters

 It follows Chloe Green.
 She attends a Christian high school in the Bible Belt in the USA.
-The only thing that’s kept her going is winning Valedictorian.
-And the only thing stopping her is rival Shara Wheeler.
+Winning Valedictorian is the only thing that has kept her going.
+The only thing stopping her is rival Shara Wheeler.

 But a month before graduation, Shara Wheeler kisses her and then disappears.